ColasDroin/DA_parametrization_run_4/README.md

 The 2022 operational scenario has a chromaticity of 15 for the whole cycle.
 However, taking into account the last updates (e.g. the BST), should we consider going lower, e.g 10?

+### Bunch intensity

+Should we go from 2.3 to 2.2 after collapse, just like in the operational scenario?
+Or keep 2.3 as e.g. in Mounet et al., 2024?

 ## Limited pool of available optics

 All the optics in the scenarios csv files are just my best guess.
 Some might be outdated, and some might be missing.
 Please update the optics if you have better information.
 For now: